lvh/async-pep/pep-xxxx.rst

 are usually called by the consumer, to signify wether it is ready to process ("consume") more data or not.
 Consumers and producers cooperate to make flow control possible.

+In addition to the Twisted IPushProducer_ interface, producers have a ``half_register`` method which is called with the consumer when the consumer tries to register that producer.
+In most cases, this will just be a case of setting ``self.consumer = consumer``, but some producers may require more complex preconditions or behavior when a consumer is registered.
+End-users are not supposed to call this method directly.

 API alternatives
 ----------------